MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 HEADERS frames from various streams may be processed by the QPACK decoder in any order, completely or partially.
 It is not necessary to withhold decoding results until the end of the header block has arrived.
-However, depending on the contents, the processing of a frame might not complete until other QPACK frames have arrived.
+However, depending on the contents, the processing of one frame might depend on other QPACK frames.
 The results of decoding MUST be emitted in the same order as the HEADERS frames were placed on the stream.